Last updated on March 29, 2025

 Some commanders catch your attention because they’re super powerful or potentially because they utilize a strategy that you’re a big fan of.
 However, sometimes a commander comes along that stands out just because you love the artwork.
 That was the case with me and Rin and Seri, Inseparable, a card so cute I just knew I had to make a deck around it.

-As much as this deck started as a fun-themed deck, one I actually initially put together as a wedding gift for a friend, that doesn’t mean it isn’t also powerful.
-This deck can generate a lot of tokens and has powerful interactions that show the kitties in this deck certainly have claws.
+This deck started as a fun-themed deck that I initially put together as a wedding gift for a friend, so I also made it powerful.
+This deck can generate a lot of tokens and has powerful interactions that show the dogs are loyal and the kitties certainly have claws.

 The Deck